inertalan/Getting-and-Cleaning-Data/README.md

 * A R script "run_analysis"
 * A tidy data manipulated according to the requirement
-* An independent data created by 5th step in the R scripted
+* An independent data created by 5th step in the R script
-* A Codebook provides information for both datasets
+* A Codebook provides information for the independent data

 #####Please contact me if you have any suggestion: